-GPB Capital Holdings Fraud Lawyers
+GPB Capital Holdings Fraud Lawsuit

 GPB Capital is a New York-based alternative asset management firm that offers exempt, private-placement securities.